Crash Test Dude

-Crash Test Dude: Brad Roberts Live Singing Your Favorite Hits is a live album performed by Crash Test Dummies lead singer Brad Roberts during his solo acoustic tour following the Give Yourself a Hand tour.
+Crash Test Dude: Brad Roberts Live Singing Your Favorite Hits, or simply Crash Test Dude, is a live album performed by Crash Test Dummies lead singer Brad Roberts during his solo acoustic tour following the Give Yourself a Hand tour.
 The album was released, along with an accompanying rockumentary film, exclusively through the MapleMusic.com e-commerce portal.

 Album

 Reception

 The album received mixed to poor reviews.
 Allmusic writer Aaron Badgley gave it 1½ out of 5 stars and states that "choosing to debut with a live disc was not a good idea, as this CD is full of Roberts' rants and childish cover versions.
 It is also the performance of an artist who does not seem to care a great deal about his audience.
 Sure, the Crash Test Dummies hits are here, in stripped-down, almost acoustic versions.
 And it is for those songs alone that CD even deserves a listen.
 The versions are nowhere near as good as the original studio recordings, but at least they have a form, are complete, and are listenable.
 His version of Britney Spears' Baby One More Time following a poem titled Circumcision is neither funny or ironic.
 It is plain pathetic.
 And his rants between songs are just the ramblings of a drunken performer (he makes it clear that he continues to drink throughout the show)."